 Team Cycling Plus - Kay Bowen

 Team Cycling Plus will be updating you each week with the highs and lows of their training as part of the team.
-This week Kay gets to grips with the new bike and finds out she did pretty well in her first ever sportive...
+Kay listens to her body and takes it easy…

 Who are Team Cycling Plus?

 Team Cycling Plus powered by Verenti are readers Andy Ward, Kay Bowen, Malcolm Ratcliffe and Sam Shaw.
 We’ll be following them in the magazine for the next few months as they train towards their personal cycling goals under the guidance of Team Wiggle’s Ben Simmons and we will be publishing their weekly trials and tribulations here too.
 For regular updates check our twitter page twitter.com/cyclingplus and the Team Cycling Plus facebook page